Interpretable Analytic Calabi-Yau Metrics via Symbolic Distillation: Result 1: The Log-Determinant-Ratio Observable Is Near-Two-Dimensional Within a Restricted Moduli Feature Space

+The central finding is that, within the restricted moduli-only feature class, $R_\psi$ is already well described by two low-order coordinates.
+Within the degree-3 polynomial class, $p_2$ alone achieves test $R^2=0.9438$ and adding $\sigma_3$ raises this to $0.9447$; including the remaining independent generators adds at most $\Delta R^2=0.001$ further.
+Table~\ref{tab:baseline} shows that the polynomial ceiling saturates at $R^2\approx 0.944$ regardless of degree: adding degrees 5 through 9 in the same two features yields no net improvement.
+The five-term rational scaffold achieves held-out $R^2=0.998$, a gap of $\approx 0.054$ above the polynomial ceiling.
+That gap does not close with polynomial degree, establishing that the scaffold's advantage comes from its rational inverse-power structure, not from additional feature content or higher polynomial flexibility.
+This near-saturation within the chosen feature class is illustrated in Fig.~\ref{fig:collapse}.
+Within the $(p_2, \sigma_3)$ plane, symbolic regression identifies the following representative rational-polynomial form:

+Canonical coefficients at $\psi=0$ are given in the first row of Table~\ref{tab:psi_trajectory}; these come from the least-squares scaffold refit on the canonical dataset and are reproducible from the public data release.
+Across 10 independent symbolic-regression runs, the same two features recur and the mean held-out test $R^2$ is 0.997, even though the fitted equations are not identical from seed to seed.

+The five-term form is compact and all terms are interpretable.
+The inverse-power terms $1/p_2^n$ appear in all 10 ensemble members and removing them degrades fit quality, suggesting they encode genuine structure of the observable.
+Under the normalization $\sum_i |z_i|^2 = 1$, one has $p_2 \geq 1/5$, so $1/p_2^n$ terms are bounded and regular on the manifold; we call them inverse-power corrections rather than singular terms.
+Their possible connection to extreme-coordinate behaviour (Section~\ref{sec:order_stats}) and to the curvature structure near the uniform-coordinate locus is left as an open question.

+When the scaffold coefficients are refit by least-squares on 80k training points and evaluated on an independent 20k test set, the held-out $R^2 = 0.998$ (RMSE $= 0.0205$); this is the primary performance figure for the scaffold functional form.
+The observable collapse and fit quality are shown in Fig.~\ref{fig:collapse}.
+All accuracy figures are relative to the finite-$k$ algebraic teacher, not to the exact Ricci-flat metric.

-\textbf{Design choice: Interpretability over marginal accuracy.} The ensemble search (Section~\ref{sec:multiseed}) converges to diverse functional forms that achieve comparable accuracy---including compact logarithmic structures with $R^2 = 0.9999$.
-We select this five-term structure (Eq.~\ref{eq:main}) for physics benchmarks because each term carries explicit geometric interpretation.
-This design choice prioritizes \textit{explainability} over marginal accuracy improvements, consistent with the paper's emphasis on symbolic understanding.
-The consistency of $\{p_2, \sigma_3\}$ across all ensemble members validates that these are \textbf{essential features}, while the specific functional form is chosen for transparency.
+\textbf{Design choice: Transparency over marginal accuracy.} The ensemble search (Section~\ref{sec:multiseed}) converges to diverse functional forms with comparable accuracy, including compact logarithmic structures with held-out test $R^2$ slightly above $0.999$.
+We report Eq.~\ref{eq:main} as the representative formula because its terms are individually inspectable as polynomial and rational functions of the two features.
+This choice prioritizes transparency over marginal accuracy.
+The consistency of $\{p_2, \sigma_3\}$ across ensemble members shows these features carry essential predictive information; the specific five-term form is one representative from the family of equivalent high-accuracy expressions.